What are bone chips in the elbow?

 Symptoms may include:

-- Your elbow hurts when you move it and sometimes it may lock in place.
+- Your elbow hurts when you move it.
+Sometimes you may not be able to move it because it has locked in place.

 - You may hear a clicking sound when you move your elbow.